HAL Explorer allows you to explore HAL and HAL-FORMS based RESTful Hypermedia APIs.

 2.1.
 Releases and Demos

-Here you find the documentation for the latest release and the current snapshot, as well as the latest release and the current snapshot of HAL Explorer (both with examples):
+Here you will find documentation for the latest release and the current snapshot, as well as demos of HAL Explorer (with examples):

 Latest Release |